selsa-inube/bootcamps/content/frontend/html-css/html-css-ex-freecodecamp-css-flexbox.md

+---
+title: freeCodeCamp - CSS Flexbox
+type: exercise
+topic: html, css
+---

-# A10: freeCodeCamp → CSS Flexbox
+# freeCodeCamp → CSS Flexbox

 In the Legacy Certification of Responsive Web Design, there is a module for CSS Flexbox.
 Complete it.